iffy-pi/python-battery-monitor/README.md

 ### hibernate_off_plug.py
 Turns the plug off if it can.
 Used as a method to turn the plug off when the computer goes into hibernation.

+## Other Files
-### roboticon.png
+- roboticon.png
-Icon used for windows notifications.
+    - Icon used in Windows Notifications

 # Script Requirements
 ## Devices